How to find cheap truck insurance in Australia

-How much does it cost?
+How much does public liability insurance cost?

 The cost of insurance can vary based on the brand and your specific occupation.
-Here's an example of much it costs per month for a business that has $250,000 in revenue per year.
+Here's an example of how much it costs per month for a business that has $250,000 in revenue per year.

 |Truck hire service||$52.78|